 At SFMS we take the children’s needs just as seriously as we take the parents.
 We offer the opportunity for children to have a voice in their parents’ divorce or separation; but what does this mean?
 We have put together a list of questions that we often get asked by children.
-This we hope will give you a clearer understanding what Child Consultation is.
+This we hope will give you a clearer understanding what Child Inclusive Mediation is.

 Q. Do my parents sit in on the meeting?